 Caltrain Modernization is the most important project in the U.S., even if it were not being integrated into the high-speed rail network.

 News recently broke that the City of Chicago is in the process of a major redesign and/or replacement of terminals at O’Hare.
+This is an opportunity to create a true high-speed rail link to the airport from the rest of the region.

 Monday it was announced that Hoosier State service will transition to railcars, locomotives and on-board services supplied by Amtrak beginning March 1, 2017.
+The previous agreement saw Iowa Pacific provide these services along with marketing, while Amtrak provided ticketing, track access and the crew.

 The first trainset for Florida’s new Brightline service began testing on Thursday.
 The two locomotives and four passenger coaches arrived in West Palm Beach last month and were put on public display January 11.